dtolnay/install/README.md

 This GitHub Action installs a Rust crate using precompiled signed binaries built on GitHub and hosted as GitHub release artifacts.

-Please note that this action is meant for use by Stackable only and we do not plan on adding crates that we do not use ourselves.
+Please note that this action is meant for use by Stackable only, and we do not plan on adding crates that we do not use ourselves.

 Check the [releases](https://github.com/stackabletech/cargo-install-action/releases) for a list of all crates that are usable with this action.